Distribution release Ubuntu 24.04 LTS

 Among the changes in the new installer, there is an improved interface design, the addition of a page for specifying the URL for downloading the autoinstall.yaml automated installation script, and the ability to change the default behavior and design style through the configuration file.
 Added support for updating the installer itself - if a new version is available at an early stage of installation, a request to update the installer is now issued.

-Ubuntu 24.04 LTS distribution release
+Distribution release Ubuntu 24.04 LTS

-Ubuntu 24.04 LTS distribution release
+Distribution release Ubuntu 24.04 LTS

 • When building packages, compiler options are enabled by default to make exploiting vulnerabilities more difficult.
 In gcc and dpkg, the “-D_FORTIFY_SOURCE=3” mode is enabled by default, which detects possible buffer overflows when executing string functions defined in the string.h header file.
 The difference from the previously used “_FORTIFY_SOURCE=2” mode comes down to additional checks.
 Theoretically, additional checks can lead to reduced performance, but in practice, the SPEC2000 and SPEC2017 tests showed no differences and there were no complaints from users during the testing process about the decrease in performance.